ModeShape/quickstart/modeshape-ejb/README.md

         mvn clean package jboss-as:deploy

-4. This will deploy `target/modeshape-servlet.war` to the running instance of the server.
+4. This will deploy `target/modeshape-ejb.war` to the running instance of the server.

 Accessing the application
 ---------------------

-The application will be running at the following URL: <http://localhost:8080/modeshape-servlet/>.
+The application will be running at the following URL: <http://localhost:8080/modeshape-ejb/>.

 Installing the ModeShape kit will add two pre-configured demo repositories: `sample` and `artifacts` (see the `JBOSS_HOME/conf/standalone-modeshape.xml` file for more details).
 Both repositories are bound by default in JNDI under names: `java:/jcr/sample` and `java:/jcr/artifacts`.

-The user is presented with a form where he can input data in two fields:
+The user is presented with a form where he can input the name of a repository and select on of the following EJBs: a Stateful Singleton, a Stateless EJB which uses Container Managed Transactions and a Stateful EJB which uses Bean Managed Transactions.

-1. Repository Location - a *mandatory* string, which can have one of the following formats that will dictate the way the repository is looked up:
+Based on the user selection, one of the following two actions is delegated to the EJB:

+1. Describe - displays some meta-information about the repository or shows an error in case the repository cannot be located in JNDI.
-    `repository_name` - the simple name of a repository which can be located in JNDI at the pre-configured location: java:/jcr/<repository_name>
+2. Count - displays the total number of non-system nodes in a repository or shows an error in case the repository cannot be located in JNDI.
-    `full_repository_jndi_path` - the full JNDI path to a repository `repository_url` - a url starting with either `jndi:`, `http:`, `file:` and `classpath:` which represents the full path to a repository JSON configuration file
-2. Node Path - an *optional* string which represents the full path to a node in a repository.
-The default value is the root path: _/_

-Once the above information is submitted, the form will display the children of the node located at the above path.

 Undeploy the Archive
 --------------------